izderadicka/audioserve/README.md

 echo fs.inotify.max_user_watches=1048576 | sudo tee -a /etc/sysctl.conf
 sudo sysctl -p
 ```
+- these contiunous updates do require some resources, firstly above mentioned kernel watches and also 3 threads per collection.
+You can disable watching for changes by program argument `dont-watch-for-changes`.
+Then changes will be updated only if you browse the folder (and audioserve will notice modified mtime of the folder) or assure updates manually (as metioned above like sending `sigusr1` signal to program after changes or in regular interval, this will force full cache reload/rescan).
+Changes not updated into cache will not be available for search.

-- cache is indeed bound with collection directory (hash of absolute normalized path is used as an identification for related cache) - so if you change collection directory path cache will also change (and old cache will still hang there - so some manual clean up might be needed).
+- cache is indeed bound with collection directory path (hash of absolute normalized path is used as an identification for related cache) - so if you change collection directory path cache will also change (and old cache will still hang there - so some manual clean up might be needed).
 - if you do not want to cache particular collection you can add `:no-cache` option after collection directory argument.
 However then position sharing and metadata tags will also not work for that collection and search will be slow.

 ### Single file audiobooks and their chapters